 Automotive or Household Batteries

-Automotive and Scooter Batteries: Bring automotive and scooter batteries to a Special Waste Site or a retail store or service station that sells auto batteries.
-If you buy new battery at the same time or within 30 days, the $5 tax on the new battery will be waived or refunded.
+Automotive and Scooter Batteries: Bring automotive and scooter batteries to a retail store or service station that sells auto batteries.
+If you buy a new battery at the same time or within 30 days, the $5 tax on the new battery will be waived or refunded.

-You may be fined for putting automotive batteries in the regular garbage or recycling.
+You may be fined for putting automotive batteries in the regular trash or recycling.

 Rechargeable Household Batteries: Rechargeable household batteries include batteries from laptops, cell phones, and digital cameras.
-Bring them to a Special Waste Location or drop them off at many stores including most Staples and Radio Shack locations.
+You can drop them off at many stores, including most Staples and Radio Shack locations.

-Non-Rechargeable Household Batteries: Put non-rechargeable alkaline household batteries in your regular garbage.
+Non-Rechargeable Household Batteries: Put non-rechargeable alkaline household batteries in your regular trash.

 Restaurant Cooking Oil: Restaurants must use a private carter to dispose of their cooking oil.